flipcoder/midimech/README.md

 ```

 You may notice that based on your starting note, the further left you go, the brighter the scale, and the further right,
 the darker the scale.
-This is because the alternating whole tone layout resembles a staggered circle of 5ths.
+This is because the alternating whole tone layout resembles a staggered circle of 5ths which corresponds with musical brightness.

 ## Basic Chord Shapes